soulchild/DevReactions/README.md

 # DevReactions

-Love the animated gifs from devopsreaction.com and thecodinglove.com?
-This little Perl server fetches those feeds and displays the images in a random order in fullscreen without any clutter.
+Love the animated GIFs from [DevOpsReaction](http://devopsreaction.com) and [TheCodingLove](http://thecodinglove.com)?

+This little Perl app fetches those feeds and displays the GIFs in a random order in fullscreen without any clutter.

 ## Installation